skip to content

 Revenu Québec assesses Quebec tax penalties separately.

-Here are three tips to help you avoid penalties, even if you are dealing with missing slips or receipts:
+Here are three tips to help you avoid penalties even if you have missing slips or receipts:

 1. Before filing, contact the issuer for any missing information slips or income receipts and request a duplicate.
 If you are a registered user of the My Account service offered by the CRA, you may be able to view your tax slips online and save yourself some time.